 None of the dictionaries we usually consult—the Oxford English Dictionary, Merriam-Webster’s Collegiate Dictionary (11th ed.), The American Heritage Dictionary of the English Language (4th ed.)—include “home” or “hometown” or “place of residence” among the definitions of “base.”

 The closest we can come are definitions of a “base” as a headquarters, a center of organization, or an area of operations.
-And most of the examples seem to be military.
+And most of the examples seem to be military or corporate.

-The OED, for example, has definitions for “base” as a place from which army, air, or naval operations are conducted.
+The OED, for example, has definitions for “base” as a place from which army, air, or naval operations are conducted, and as an administrative center or area of operations.

-All the OED’s citations for the phrase “home base” are either military in nature or baseball references.
+All the OED’s citations for the phrase “home base” are either military or corporate in nature or baseball references.

 And American Heritage defines “based” (a participial adjective formed from the verb “base”) as meaning stationed or assigned to a base, as in “troops based in the Middle East.”